 However, if after 30 days you still do not have a compliant energy contract, the supplier is no longer obliged to supply the property, and your electricity and gas could suddenly be cut off!
 To avoid this inconvenience, take the necessary steps to choose an energy supplier before you move in (unless your landlord takes care of it).

 Once you have confirmed your supply contract and the start date, you can settle into your new home with peace of mind.

 If the contract is in your name, you will have to complete certain tasks when you move in.
 The first will be to check the electricity and gas meters.
-Then, we strongly recommend that you complete the energy transfer document (PDF in French) with your landlord or former tenant.
+Then, we strongly recommend that you complete the energy transfer document (in PDF) with your landlord or former tenant.
 This is a document that clearly states the reading of the meter(s) on the date of your move.
 To be valid, both parties must co-sign it.
 In the event of a possible conflict (for instance if the energy supplier charges you an incorrect amount), this document will therefore allow you to prove your actual level of consumption.

 As mentioned above, your landlord is responsible for major works and you for the regular maintenance of the property.
 For you as a tenant, this means the following tasks (among others).

 A tenancy is, in principle, a fixed-term stay.
 Therefore, there will come a time when you will vacate the premises.
 So what steps need to be taken in terms of your energy supply in this case?

 If the energy supply contract is in your name, you will have a choice: